Learn how to quilt on a home sewing machine with our complete guide to machine quilting for beginners. A step-by-step guide.

-You can also just “stitch in the ditch” of a quilt, which means to quilt on top of existing seams.
-Then there is no marking necessary.
+Another option is to “stitch in the ditch” of a quilt, which means to quilt on top of existing seams.
+With this technique, there is no marking necessary.

-Put your quilting needle on your machine and your walking foot.
-If you have a Bernina 710 engage the dual feed.
+Put a quilting needle on your machine and a walking foot.

-I like to use 100% cotton or 100% poly 40 wt thread in my machine with a 60wt thread in my bobbin.
+I like to use 100% cotton thread 40 wt thread in my machine, and 50wt thread in the bobbin.

 Begin stitching.
-Always move the same direction.
-Don’t get to the bottom then pivot and go back up to the top.
+I recommend always moving in the same direction.
+However, some quilters like to flip their project with each stitching line.
+However, what you do not want to do is get to the bottom, then pivot and go back up to the top.
 Stop at the bottom and start again at the top.
 This will keep the fabric from bunching up.

-If you are quilting something that you are quilting vertically and horizontally, do one line of vertical stitching.
+If you are going to quilt a cross hatch or grid design (a design that is quilted vertically and horizontally), do one line of vertical stitching.
 Then rotate the quilt 90 degrees and do one line of horizontal stitching.
 Continue your quilting.
 This will also help to stabilize your quilt.

 Keep quilting until you’re done.